If you are not having any fuel pump issues, the fuel pump should deliver fuel; from the fuel tank to the engine, at the

 #1- Over Heating The fuel Pump By, Running Low On Fuel

 Overheating is among the top factors, in causing a fuel pump to wear out.
 Automakers know this, and they take advantage of the pump’s location to help.
 Remember, the fuel pump is generally; mounted on the bottom of the fuel tank.
 As a result, it’s submerged in fuel.

 This keeps the pump cool.
 But, only if there’s enough fuel to keep the pump covered.

-Additionally, if the fuel level gets too low, the pump can begin sucking in air with the fuel.
-To avoid issue “never let your fuel level get down, below a quarter-tank full.”
+Additionally, if the fuel level gets too low, the pump can begin, sucking in air with the fuel.
+To avoid this issue “never let your fuel level get down, below a quarter-tank full.”

 #2- Contamination From Dirt and Rust

 You should keep an eye on your engine’s main fuel filter as well.
-Most fuel pumps will have some sort of filter to prevent dirt or debris from getting into the pump itself.
-But, here we’re talking about the traditional external fuel filter.
+Most fuel pumps will have some sort of filter to prevent dirt or debris; from getting into the pump, causing fuel pump issues.
+But, here we’re talking about, the traditional external fuel filter.

 It’s more focused on keeping dirt, from getting into the engine.